Sake in The Philippines: Ralph’s Wines & Spirits

 Nigori

 Nigori is sake that has rice sediments in it.
 It is also considered as unfiltered sake and is often sweet and consumed for dessert.
 This is recommended to be consumed cold.
 Looking for Nigori sake in the Philippines?
-You can try Hakkaisan Sparkling Nigori Sake with some fruits!
+You can try Hakkaisan Sparkling Nigori Sake with some fruit!

 Namasake